dataminingbook/dataminingbook.github.io/pages/index.rst

-* New part five on regression: contains chapters on linear regression, logistic regression, neural networks (multilayer perceptrons), deep learning (recurrent and concolutional neural networks), and regression assessment.
+* New part five on regression: contains chapters on linear regression, logistic regression, neural networks (multilayer perceptrons), deep learning (recurrent and convolutional neural networks), and regression assessment.

 * Expanded material on ensemble models in chapter 24.